Tuesday 28 August 2018

 Purslane tzatziki yogurt dip - allotment recipe

 Purslane!
-Finally I found the name of this green plant that we use in our delicious Kurdish perpina yogurt dip.
+I finally found the name of this green plant that we use in our delicious Kurdish perpina yogurt dip.
 The Swedish name is portlak.
-Took me ages to find the name, I used search words such as edible succulent, as I find them looking like succulents.
+It took me ages to find the name; I used search words such as "edible succulent," as they resemble succulents.

-Anyways, I know now that the name o this deliciously peppery plant is purslane.
-In some places it is a weed but not in Sweden.
-Here, we grow it in the allotment.
-So here is another allotment recipe that we have been using non stop during the summer as it is lovely to serve chilled with bread to dip in it.
+Anyways, I now know that the name of this deliciously peppery plant is purslane.
+In some places, it is considered a weed, but not in Sweden.
+Here, we grow it in our allotments or garden.
+So, here's another allotment recipe that we have been using non-stop during summers, as it is lovely to serve chilled with bread for dipping.
+I also save some for the winter by freezing it after I chop it up.

 Ingredients: